PreetiBirajdar/Transit-Reliability-Insights-MDBF-Road-Call-Analysis/README.md

 - **Road Calls** show the number of failure-related incidents.
 - **MDBF** adjusts those failures for service mileage, making it easier to compare reliability across boroughs or time periods.

-This allows transit agencies to identify underperforming areas, track reliability trends, and support maintenance planning decisions. :contentReference[oaicite:2]{index=2}
+This allows transit agencies to identify underperforming areas, track reliability trends, and support maintenance planning decisions.

+### Reliability Benchmark
+For this analysis, **MDBF above 6,000 miles is treated as a strong reliability indicator**, while values below this level suggest a need for closer review of fleet performance and maintenance conditions.

+A higher MDBF means vehicles are traveling farther between failure-related road calls, which generally reflects better mechanical reliability.

 ## Business Problem
 Transit agencies need to understand where vehicle reliability is weakest and where operational failures occur more frequently.
 Lower MDBF and higher road call counts may indicate areas that require closer maintenance review and service improvement efforts.